kikibean/clinicalbert_replication/README.md

 ### Datasets

-The paper uses [MIMIC-III](https://mimic.mit.edu/) dataset, which requires the CITI training program in order to use it.
-Dataset_Split.ipynb is used to preprocess and split the dataset.
+The paper uses [MIMIC-III](https://mimic.mit.edu/) dataset, which requires the CITI training program in order to use it. preprocess.ipynb is used to preprocess the data and Dataset_Split.ipynb is used to split the dataset.

 ### Data split for 5-folder cross-validation:
-notebooks/Dataset_Split.ipynb
 File system expected:
 ```
 -data